Enough-Software/enough_mail_app/README.md

 * Mail management: delete, mark as read/unread
 * Unsubscribe from newsletters easily
 * View attachments in app - photos, PDFs, video and audio files
-* Compose messages: compose new messages and reply to/forward mails with WYSIWG editor
+* Compose messages: compose new messages and reply to/forward mails with WYSIWYG editor
 * Save and continue draft messages
 * Attach photo-, audio-, video- or generic files.
 Attach your current location.
 * Swipe right to left to delete and swipe left to right to mark as read/unread